SRUM: Fine-Grained Self-Rewarding for Unified Multimodal Models: Analysis of Self-Rewarding

 \subsection{Main Results}

 As shown in~\Cref{tab:compbench_final}, our proposed method, \textbf{SRUM}, achieves consistent and substantial performance gains across various compositional generation tasks.
-Specifically, when evaluating with CoT mode, \textbf{Bagel$_{\text{+SRUM}}$} attains an overall score of 88.37, ranking first among current UMMs baselines.
+Specifically, when evaluated in CoT mode, \textbf{Bagel$_{\text{+SRUM}}$} attains an overall score of 88.37, ranking first among current UMM baselines.
 This marks a significant improvement of $+$3.91 points over the baseline Bagel with CoT, demonstrating the efficacy of our approach.
-The advantages of SRUM are particularly pronounced in categories demanding spatial and complex reasoning as well as numeracy problems.
-For instance, our method sets new SOTA scores in \textbf{Spatial} (\textbf{93.88}), \textbf{3D Spatial} (\textbf{88.60}) and \textbf{Complex} (\textbf{91.31}) reasoning including 3D and action parts.
-Although we noticed a slight drop in performance for texture and color categories in some cases, the overall trend remains very positive, which might be because our algorithm does not overly focus on low-level information of certain objects.
+The advantages of SRUM are particularly pronounced in categories demanding spatial and complex reasoning as well as numeracy.
+For instance, our method sets new SOTA scores in \textbf{Spatial} (\textbf{93.88}), \textbf{3D Spatial} (\textbf{88.60}) and \textbf{Complex} (\textbf{91.31}) reasoning, including 3D and action-based prompts.
+Although we observe a slight drop in texture and color categories in some cases, the overall trend remains positive, likely because our algorithm does not over-optimize low-level information for certain objects.
+Additionally, we report traditional metrics in~\Cref{tab:appendix_traditional_metrics_simplified} to provide a multi-angle comparison.
+While these evaluators confirm the consistent gains of \textbf{SRUM}, the improvements appear less pronounced than those in the LLM-based evaluation (\Cref{tab:compbench_final}).
+This discrepancy stems from the inherent limitations of traditional models (e.g., CLIP or BLIP), which often suffer from ``bag-of-words'' effects and lack fine-grained logical parsing.
+In contrast, our \textbf{Qwen-based evaluation} offers a more solid and nuanced assessment by leveraging superior multimodal reasoning, capturing complex spatial and attribute relationships that traditional metrics tend to overlook.